oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/installation.md

   as shown in the previous example.

 ### Install the WebLogic domain resource conversion webhook
-See [install the conversion webhook]({{<relref "/userguide/managing-operators/conversion-webhook#install-the-conversion-webhook" >}}) for details about the conversion webhook installation.
+Refer to [install the conversion webhook]({{<relref "/userguide/managing-operators/conversion-webhook#install-the-conversion-webhook" >}}) section for the conversion webhook installation details.

 ### Set up domain namespaces